 OWEN, Mrs. Ellen, Matron of Baptist Home, Brooklyn New York USA, wrote in 1894 re her son John W. BAYLY, who had been living in Melbourne since 1870, and whom she has not heard from since 1886.
 Bayly is her son by a previous marriage, she married Rev. J.J.
 Owen, Baptist Minister in 1869.
 9 pages, List 4.

 OWEN, Frank of Dishergarph P.O. via Sitarampur E.S.R.
 Bengal India wrote in 1914 re father in law Frederick Major DOWNES, living in Melbourne.
 Left wife and daughter destitute in England in 1904.
 Wife lived with her mother, but upon her death has nowhere to go and is destitute.
 Downes has failed to pay maintenance, and is a drunkard.
 Police interview him and report he claims to have been sober for 9 years but declines to answer any questions.
 Photo.
 10 pages, List 7.
-See instructions re cost of photo.
-CONNECTION FOUND
+See Instructions re options for photo copies.

 OWEN, Richard, postmaster, Chester England, wrote in 1862 on behalf of mother and sister of John THOMAS, killed in mining accident in Bendigo in 1859.
 Father was a limeburner in Selantyrenr, Oswentry, Shropshire and is now dead.
 Enquires re property left.
 8 pages, List 5.

 OWEN, Samuel, wrote in 1892 re his only brother Robert, a native of Co.
 Wexford Ireland.
 2 pages.

 OWENS, Mrs., of Chicago, USA, wrote in 1893 re her only son George Wm.
 OWENS; has lost his address.
 She is travelling with a sick lady (as a companion??)
 4 pages, List 3..